Dhsrthn/quizzHub_DeltaTask3/Readme.md

 Install neceassary packages in both the client and server directories to run

-npm run start - client
+npm run start - client---
 npm run dev - server